 Yes.
 As of Thursday, August 27th, all students, faculty and staff are required to fill out an online screening tool called Fit for School and Work every day before coming to school or work.
 This online form is available on our website.
 It is very important that you follow the instructions provided after the form has been completed.

-If a student needs to self-isolate, they will be asked to self-isolate in their room.
+If a student needs to self-isolate, they will be asked to self-isolate in their room and follow our 8 Step Action Plan as posted on our website.
 If they begin to display symptoms of COVID-19 or test positive, they will be moved to a unit reserved for quarantined students.